If you have a flat tire, you want to do everything possible to avoid buying a new one. Thankfully, you might have options.

 Some people believe that the tire patch is overkill for smaller puncture holes that could have otherwise been plugged.
 However, there’s no such thing as doing too much for your safety.

 When Can/Can’t a Tire Patch Be Used?

 The tire patch is an ideal option for holes that are irregularly shaped.
 However, you still want the puncture to be small, ideally less than a quarter-inch in diameter.
-Still, you won’t be able to use these patches on larger punctures and you want to keep them away from the sidewall.
+You won’t be able to use these patches on larger punctures, and you want to keep them away from the sidewall.